romland/itemLens/README.md

 **Note:** You do not need expensive subscriptions (OR ANY AT ALL) to run itemLens.
 The free tiers for Google Gemini (15 requests/min) and Groq are generous and completely sufficient for a normal household.
 I have not paid a single cent during my use nor during development.
 Groq is utilized free analysis like in `summarizeWebpageExtract`, `extractInvoiceDataGroq`, and reverse image search parsing.

+### Voice Search
+I use Groq's Whisper 3 for TTS in the search field.
+It is ridiculously good when given context, actually.
+With ease we handle "USB to TTL", "ESP32 Development board", "Resistors 10k" or "I2C OLED display module" in search.
+It feels _very_ natural.

 ### Here's a text about taxonomy that will be incorporated naturally in this README one day:
 We’re building a self-organizing inventory app.
 The basic idea is that you take a photo of any object—from a book to a winter coat to a spark plug—and the app automatically figures out what it is, what details matter, and how to file it away.